cod182/MP1/README.md

 Loading times on desktop sites were good to start with but mobile sites had overally network load issues.
 This has to be resolved using a src set on pictures, this resolved the oading issue son mobiles and improved the performace score greatly.

+The only remaing html errors are for the form method and action.
+These are to be added when backend is developed

 I did discover that an error page would be required incase someone typed a page url incorrectly.
 This was quickly set-up and impletmend.
 It can be viewed here: [404 Page](404.html).
 The 404 page was also then included in all testing to ensure it was working correctly.